betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 the Apollo program.
 The goal is to spin the spacecraft rotating on its long axis at one to three revolutions per hour to even out solar heating.
 The challenge is to get the spacecraft *barbecuing* such that it can coast for long periods without falling into a bad *wobble*.
-Wobble causes IMU sensor drift, risk of gimbal lock and overuse of RCS propellants.
-Unless the axis of rotation is perfectly aligned with a *principle* axis, coasting rotations can be unstable leading to wobble.<sup>[17],[18],[19]</sup> Rotational behavior and subsequent control is further complicated when a majority of the spacecraft's mass is fluid such as propellants even if in baffled tanks.
+Wobble causes IMU sensor drift, risk of gimbal lock, and overuse of RCS propellants.
+Unless the axis of rotation is perfectly aligned with a *principle* axis, coasting rotations can be unstable, leading to wobble.<sup>[17],[18],[19]</sup> Rotational behavior and subsequent control is further complicated when a majority of the spacecraft's mass is fluid, such as propellants even if in baffled tanks.

 Ultimately, the challenge in this maneuver is getting the angular momentum vector of the barbecue roll to align well with a principle axis.
 The more out of alignment these two axes were, the more